 But basically, yes, a stroller is a good idea.

-Would Disney Stroller Rental be a Good Choice?
+Would a Disneyland Stroller Rental be a good choice?

 Maybe you no longer own a stroller, or maybe you don’t want to pack yours along or check it for the plane.
 I get it.
 For the first three years of going to Disneyland with our oldest, we packed our stroller, or gate checked it.
 It was a hassle.
 It either took up all the trunk space or worse, got damaged under the plane (true story).
 Then we gave away the stroller.
 So then what?